Bill Te Whata: Continuation in Rugby League

 He joined the Athletic club after being granted a transfer by the Auckland Rugby League subject to approval by the New Zealand Council.
-And on July 5 Te Whata was named to play in the Athletic team against City Rovers and he was to score a try in a 6–6 draw.
-He was on the end of a pass from his former New Zealand Māori teammate Craddock Dufty and “literally dived over and scored Athletic’s first try”.
-He played a second match against Ponsonby United before being selected in the Auckland B team to play against Hamilton.
+He had played for Athletic the weekend prior on June 28 in a 14–5 win over Ellerslie.
+And on 5 July he scored a try in a 6–6 draw.
+He was on the end of a pass from his former New Zealand Māori teammate Craddock Dufty and "literally dived over and scored Athletic's first try".
+He played another match against Ponsonby United before being selected in the Auckland B team to play against Hamilton.
 Te Whata scored 2 tries in a 28–18 win in the match played at Carlaw Park.
 The following weekend he scored a further try for Athletic in a 25–0 win over Richmond Rovers.

 The England team then arrived in New Zealand.
-Te Whata was selected to play for the Auckland Provincial team to meet them in their 3rd tour match on July 30.
+Te Whata was selected to play for the Auckland Provincial team to meet them in their 3rd tour match on 30 July.
 England won by 28–3 in front of 7,000 spectators at Carlaw Park.
 Te Whata played in the front row alongside Bert Avery and Hec McDonald.
-He was heavily involved in the match where he “distinguished himself in smothering movements by the visitors” and “working hard”, he also took a long pass and passed on to Hec Brisbane who ran in for a try.
-The Auckland Star also noted that in “Te Whata and McDonald we had two forwards as good as the visitors”.
+He was heavily involved in the match where he "distinguished himself in smothering movements by the visitors" and "working hard", he also took a long pass and passed on to Hec Brisbane who ran in for a try.
+The Auckland Star also noted that in "Te Whata and McDonald we had two forwards as good as the visitors".